Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw Update

 Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw UpdateJuly 12, 2018

-Angelique Kerber will take on seven-time champion Serena Williams in the women's final of Wimbledon 2018, after both players secured comfortable semi-final victories on Thursday.
+Angelique Kerber will take on seven-time champion Serena Williams in the women's final of Wimbledon 2018 after both players secured comfortable semi-final victories in London on Thursday.

 Germany's Kerber was up first and had few problems seeing off Jelena Ostapenko to reach the final at SW19 for the second time in three years.